bitcoin-dot-org/Bitcoin.org/README.md

     ---
     ## Title displayed on alert page
     title: "11/12 March 2013 Chain Fork"
-    ## Short URL for use in P2P network alerts: https://bitcoin.org/<alias>
+    ## Short URL for use in P2P network alerts: https://bitcoin.org/<shorturl>
-    alias: "chainfork"
+    shorturl: "chainfork"
     ## Active alerts will display the banner (below) on all bitcoin.org content pages
     active: true
     ## Banner displayed if 'active: true'.
 Can use HTML formatting